 You must read and follow all instructions included with the vote-by-mail ballot and on the vote-by-mail ballot instructions page.
 In the event the vote-by-mail ballot is returned with no voter signature or the signature does not match what is on file, a vote-by-mail Ballot Affidavit must be completed and returned to the Santa Rosa County Elections Office with the proper documentation no later than 5pm on the second day after the election.
 Please click here to cure your signature.

-A request for a vote-by-mail ballot to be mailed to a voter must be received no later than 5 p.m. on the tenth day before the election by the supervisor of elections.
-By delivery to a designee on election day or up to nine days prior to the day of an election.
+A request for a vote-by-mail ballot to be mailed to a voter must be received no later than 5 p.m. on the 12th day before the election by the supervisor of elections.
+By delivery to a designee on election day or up to ten days prior to the day of an election.
 Any elector may designate in writing a person to pick up the ballot for the elector; however, the person designated may not pick up more than two vote-by-mail ballots per election, other than the designee’s own ballot, except that additional ballots may be picked up for members of the designee’s immediate family.
-Affidavit to Pick Up a Vote-by-Mail Ballot for a Voter